-• Snow Horse Elementary Principal Joni Slater and employees were recognized by Resilient Utah for their efforts to build resilience in Utah schools and communities.

-• The Bountiful High Girls Volleyball Team are the 5A state champions, making it their third state volleyball title.

-• Seventh-grade student Alison Holt, Syracuse Junior High won first place for the north and south continents during the Annual Chinese Bridge Competition.
-The competition is an annual worldwide Chinese speaking and performance competition.

-• Jill Hart, Adelaide Elementary, received a \$2,500 Back-to-School scholarship from Western Governor's University towards her B.A. in Special Education and Elementary Education.
+- Snow Horse Elementary Principal Joni Slater and employees were recognized by Resilient Utah for their efforts to build resilience in Utah schools and communities. - The Bountiful High Girls Volleyball Team are the 5A state champions, making it their third state volleyball title. - Seventh-grade student Alison Holt, Syracuse Junior High won first place for the north and south continents during the Annual Chinese Bridge Competition.
+The competition is an annual worldwide Chinese speaking and performance competition. - Jill Hart, Adelaide Elementary, received a \$2,500 Back-to-School scholarship from Western Governor's University towards her B.A. in Special Education and Elementary Education. - Twenty five teachers at Kay's Creek Elementary became MIE-Experts, helping their school remain a Microsoft Showcase school for the third year in a row.

-Hart

-• In the month of November,

-<image>

-Bountiful High Girls Volleyball Team celebrates their 5A state championship.
+Girls Volleyball Team are the Bountiful High Girls Volleyball Team celebrates their 5A state champions, making it championship.